Flora and Fauna Guarantee Act 1988

 - conservation dependent

 Key elements of the previous listing process are retained, such as public nomination and assessment by the Scientific Advisory Committee (SAC).
+There are no changes to the listing of threatened communities or processes.

 A transitional process is underway to bring Victoria’s existing FFG Act Threatened List and advisory Lists in line with the CAM.
 This is being overseen by the Conservation Status Assessment Project team.